-- Roll your malasadas in sugar as soon as you are able to handle them without getting burned.
+- Roll your malasadas in the cinnamon sugar as soon as you are able to handle them without getting burned.
 Don’t let them cool too much or the sugar won’t stick as well.

 - Serve them the day you make them.
 Like any fried dessert, these taste best the day of.
 Nothing beats a warm malasada served minutes after being taken out of the fryer!

 - Guava Cake